 “Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
 “But when you are faced with leaks in the coils or the compressor starts giving you issues, those are considerable repairs and you wouldn’t necessarily want to do it.”

-If you are given repair estimates that exceed what you expected to spend, you might want to consider putting that money toward a replacement, he added.
-A new HVAC system will not only help you utilize your home improvement budget, but it will keep your house comfortable — despite what the weather report says.
+If you are given repair estimates that exceed what you hoped to spend, you might want to consider investing that money into a replacement, he added.
+A new HVAC system will not only help you make the most of your home improvement budget, but it will keep your house comfortable — despite what the weather report says.

-Sick of paying an arm and a leg for HVAC repairs, only to have the system fail again next month?
+Tired of paying an arm and a leg for HVAC repairs, only to have the system break down again next month?
 Ask Service Experts about the benefits of their exclusive Advantage Program where you can subscribe to home comfort from a new, high-efficiency HVAC system with no down payment, no repair charges ever for labor or parts and no cost annual maintenance.